Frequently Asked Questions

 Skip to content

-Last Reviewed on: July 17, 2023
+Last Reviewed on: September 1, 2024

 This Personal Data Transfer Impact Assessment (“TIA”) provides information to help Akeyless customers, acting as data exports, conduct data transfer impact assessments in connection with their use of Akeyless products and services, in light of the “Schrems II” ruling of the Court of Justice for the European Union and the recommendations and guidelines provided by applicable EU authorities, including the European Data Protection Board (“EDPB”) as detailed below.

 Akeyless Security Ltd., together with its affiliate, Akeyless Security USA, Inc. (collectively, “Akeyless”) provides secrets management as a service (“Services”).
-The Akeyless Vaultless Platform is a unified secrets management solution that enables users to store, protect, rotate, and dynamically create credentials, certificates, and encryption keys.
+The Akeyless Vaultless® Platform is a unified secrets management solution that enables users to store, protect, rotate, and dynamically create credentials, certificates, and encryption keys.
 It also supports use cases from managing static or dynamic credentials, PKI certificate automation, encryption key management and digital signing, data protection, and zero-trust application access that secure remote access to users’ internal resources.

 GENERAL OVERVIEW